mazen-salah/DC-current-measurement-with-AVR/README.md

    - Use an AVR programmer to upload the compiled HEX file to the ATmega8 microcontroller.

 Now, your digital voltmeter and ammeter project is ready to measure voltage and current accurately and display the results on the LCD display.
-You've successfully created a digital voltmeter and ammeter project using an ATmega8 microcontroller.
-Happy measuring!
 ---
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.